-Here's an excerpt of something I wrote for the local newspaper and for this blog just about three years ago.
+Here's a write-down of something I wrote for my local newspaper, the KevinMD blog and this blog in 2009.
 It's about Romneycare, the Massachusetts version of the Affordable Care Act.
 Except for some minor updating, everything still holds:

 We weren’t sure we liked the idea of mandatory universal health care when it was first presented to the people of Massachusetts.
 We worried about reduced care, higher bills, and all the other things you worry about when you’re facing change.

 Here’s what has happened to us as a result of mandatory, universal health care:

 • We are still on the same insurance plan.

 • We still go to the same doctors.

 • All other medical facilities we use – imaging labs, hospitals, blood testing labs, physical therapy -- have not changed.

 • As far as we can tell, our insurance premiums have not changed or have changed slightly ($5, maybe, per month).

 • We both have increased our weekly exercise, in part, because our insurance now encourages prevention by paying a nice benefit for going to the gym.